instatetragrammaton/Patches/Sampling/Decent-Sampler-Basics.md

 ## Library Setup

 After creating the account, the software asks where the library needs to be set up.
 This can be changed later if needed in File > Preferences.
-For now, I've just created a folder on the desktop called "decentsampler".
+For now, I've just created a folder on the desktop called `decentsampler`.

 ![Library setup](images/decentsampler_library.png)

 The full location is thus `C:\Users\Instatetragrammaton\Desktop\decentsampler`.

 For Windows-based desktop DAWs, I would recommend a separate drive for the OS/applications and a separate drive for sample libraries.
 This lets you choose a smaller, faster drive (for instance 512 GB) for OS duties and a bigger, slower drive (for instance 4 TB) for samples.
 If we assume that you have such a setup and you solely use your computer for music production, then `D:\DecentSampler` is a fine location, too.
+Otherwise, feel free to create a new folder on your C:\ drive, but keep in mind that Windows generally finds this suspicious - you need administrator rights.

-Additionally, if you must wipe and reinstall Windows, all you need is to reinstall the software - not the libraries.
+Additionally, the benefit of a separate drive is that if you must wipe and reinstall Windows, all you need is to reinstall the software - not the libraries.
 For big libraries such as [Native Instruments Komplete](https://www.native-instruments.com/en/catalog/software/), this can save a lot of time.

 ## Audio Setup